 When required, substantial experience in commissioning overseas outsourcing and a portfolio of reliable suppliers ensures high-quality and cost-effective work.

-If a project goes beyond our skill set, we probably know someone who could help – perhaps one of the other members of IPAC.
+We have a wide range of contacts and have worked with many partners in the book industry and beyond.
+If a project goes beyond our skill set, we'll know someone who can help – perhaps one of the other members of IPAC.